 This recipe holds special meaning for us as it is the recipe that sparked the initial conversation about Our Modern Kitchen.
-The spiced butter, shamelessly borrowed from Heston Blumenthal, brings a fragrant and variable spice, whilst the oxtail gives a rich and unctuous depth of flavour.
-Once tried, it’s sure to become an instant favourite.
+This Oxtail Chilli Con Carne is rich, hearty and has unctuous depth of flavour.
+A comforting dish that once tried, is sure to become an instant favourite.

 250ml Red Wine

 2 Dried Ancho Chillies, seeds removed & roughly chopped

 1 Dried New Mexico Chilli, seeds removed & roughly chopped

 3 tsp Tomato Concentrate

 1 x 400g Tin of Red Kidney Beans, drained

 1 x 400g Tin of Peeled Plum Tomatoes

 4 tsp Smoked Paprika